 - Any specimen other than whole blood.
 Glass tubes.
 Clotted or non-frozen specimens.

 - Ambient: Unacceptable; Refrigerated: 4 hours; Frozen: 6 months

-The concentration of thiamine diphosphate (TDP), the primary active form of vitamin B1, is measured in this assay.
-Approximately 90% of vitamin B1 present in whole blood is TDP.
-Thiamine and thiamine monophosphate, which comprise the remaining 10%, are not measured.
+This assay measures the concentration of thiamine diphosphate (TDP), the primary active form of vitamin B1.
+Approximately 90 percent of vitamin B1 present in whole blood is TDP.
+Thiamine and thiamine monophosphate, which comprise the remaining 10 percent, are not measured.

 See Compliance Statement B: www.aruplab.com/CS

 Whole blood is the preferred specimen for thiamine assessment.
-Approximately 80% of thiamine present in whole blood is found in red blood cells.
+Approximately 80 percent of thiamine present in whole blood is found in red blood cells.

 |Component Test Code*||Component Chart Name|